cluster-lab/project-luida-bar/Tutorial_EN.md

 3. Register the experiment recruitment information:

    - Click "Register New Experiment."
-   - Fill in the required fields as shown below.
-You can use any sample values for this tutorial.
-Leave other fields as default.
+   - Fill in required fields in the form, except `Image URL` and `World URL` for now.

    <table>
      <tr>